WHAT IS THE PURPOSE OF THE OBSERVATORY?

 This support can take various forms including:

-Sending a special legal team on a field trip to defend a lawyer who is being subject to criminal proceedings Granting emergency funding to a lawyer and his family to face a difficult economic situation as a result of threats.
+- Granting emergency funding to a lawyer and his family to cope with a difficult economic situation as a result of the threats suffered

-Purchasing protective equipment (installation of security equipment, securing computer networks, etc.)
+- Purchase of protective equipment (installation of security equipment, secure IT equipment, etc.)

 Our Members